By Gabriella Lynn

 The number of working visas granted to French citizens dived from 2,091 in 2019 to 988 in 2020.
 As of September 2021, a total of 693 visas were issued, according to the Hong Kong Immigration Department.

-At Parenthéses, customers come to shop and bid farewell before going back to France.
+At Parenthéses, customers stop by to bid farewell to Progin before going back to their home country.

 “[Foreigners leave Hong Kong] almost every day now as the COVID-19 restrictions tighten.
 People want to leave because they are not able to visit their families abroad.
 It is sad, really, but I do hope for positive change,” Progin says.